Chertsey: Hospital

-St. Peter's Hospital, originally intended to serve casualties of the Second World War, formally came into being on 12 September 1939.
+St. Peter's Hospital, originally intended to serve casualties of World War II, formally came into being on 12 September 1939.
 It now has 400 beds and a wide range of acute care services, on the straight A road to Woking close to the much younger parish of Ottershaw.
 Hospital Radio Wey has been broadcasting to the patients and staff of St Peter's Hospital since 1965 and now also broadcasts on the internet as RadioWey.

 St Peter's Church

-St Peter's church has a 13th/14th-century west tower (with 18th-century bricks above the belfry) and east chancel; a collection of the Abbey's paving tiles is in its sanctuary; several are also in the British Museum and a 15th-century chancel roof.
+St Peter's church has a 13th/14th-century west tower (with 18th-century bricks above the belfry) and east chancel; a collection of the abbey's paving tiles is in its sanctuary; several are also in the British Museum and a 15th-century chancel roof.
 St Peter's is surrounded by many Grade II listed buildings in the three mixed shopping and residential streets of the town centre however is Grade II* listed building.